biodash/biodash.github.io/content/codeclub-setup/index.md

 ### Install the *tidyverse* {#install-tidy}

-Install the *tidyverse*, which is a collection of useful R packages, by typing the following command inside an R console:
+To install or update the *tidyverse*, which is a collection of useful R packages, copy the following command into an R console, and press Enter:

 ```r
 install.packages("tidyverse")